myklemykle/stateless-web/readme.md

 ![image](src/assets/mockup_thumb.jpg)

-**Prices are not shown by default.** If the art speaks to you, you can open the single view.
+**Prices are not shown by default.** If the art speaks to you, click to see more information.

 Because we recognise sometimes it’s not about buying, but enjoying.